 PITCH AN AGENT OR EDITOR:

-Lindsay Guzzardo [SOLD OUT OF PITCH APPOINTMENTS] is a Senior Literary Manager (agent) at Martin Literary Management.
-She will consider any adult fiction with a clear, marketable, compelling hook, and strong voice.
-Her personal tastes align with the following wish list, but she would never shut herself off to The Next Big Thing!
+Lindsay Guzzardo is a literary agent with Keystone Literary.
+She will consider any adult fiction and select nonfiction with a clear, marketable, compelling hook, and strong voice, and her personal tastes align with the following wish list.
 Lindsay is also interested in working with proven genre writers (i.e. previously published, award-winning/nominated, placement in contests, strong platform, etc.) from the elevator pitch onward.
 Bring her your pitches and she will help direct you which one to pursue, or she can provide you with one to flesh out into a proposal.
-She loves: Fiction that elevates diverse/marginalized voices; WWII-era fiction; Retellings of classic stories (either modern retellings or classic stories told from a different character’s perspective); Beach reads; Amish romance/fiction; Cozy, charming, small-town romance/fiction; Rich, evocative historical fiction; European-set fiction, any era and tone; Dark psychological and domestic suspense; Gorgeous, lyrical literary fiction; and Wholesome, clean fiction and romance.
+Things she enjoys include: fiction that elevates diverse/marginalized voices; WWII-era fiction; retellings of classic stories (either modern retellings or classic stories told from a different character’s perspective); beach reads; fiction exploring family dynamics and relationships (particularly mothers/daughters and sisters); Amish romance/fiction;cozy, charming, small-town romance/fiction; rich, evocative historical fiction; fiction featuring historical figures; European-set fiction, any era and tone; dark psychological and domestic suspense; family dramas that interweave past and present; gorgeous, lyrical literary fiction; and wholesome, clean fiction and romance.
 Learn more about Lindsay here.

 Amy Giuffrida is a literary agent with The Belcastro Literary Agency.
 “I am especially seeking stories written by diverse creators—BIPOC, LGBTQ+, neurodiverse, and disabled creators are encouraged to query me.
 Send me your stories of joy, where your characters and their worlds can be celebrated by the reader.”
 In nonfiction, she seeks: business, social media, tech, cookbooks, and also anything by an author with a strong platform and a love for their subject.
 She seeks upper middle grade fiction.
 In young fiction, she seeks fantasy, horror, sci-fi, contemporary, contemporary romance, mystery, thriller, historical, and novels-in-verse.
 In adult fiction, she seeks women’s fiction, book club / commercial fiction, non-political thriller, horror, contemporary romance, and rom-com.
 Learn more about Amy here.